Be sure to read all of this page!

 Is that view correct?
 Has all of this fighting just been a correction of property lines, leaving us now with small skirmishes as the dust settles?
 Or is the conflict deeper?
 Can we truly say that science (and its parent, philosophy) have nothing meaningful to say about ethics?
 What if our ethical sense is a complex but biologically evolved trait?
 Can we really expect religion to cede authority over areas that science has not (some believe) conclusively explained, such as the origins of man, the origins of the universe, consciousness, and ethical behavior?
 Isn't it dangerous to leave things like ethics, morals, and social structures to "materialists"?
 Look at what happened with the fascists and communists, after all, not to mention the "social darwinists".

-This question is our central focus: what is the nature of the conflict between science and religion.
+This question is our central focus: what is the nature of the conflict between science and religion?
 We may find that it does not, after all, need to exist at all.
 Or we may find that they are doomed to an unending struggle.
 If the latter, we must examine the trends in this battle, and forge guesses about where it may be headed.
 Along the way, we are likely to address associated questions: Can a scientist really be a believer?
 Is religion all faith and no reason?

 Such discussion will be possible only if we maintain decorum.
 Everyone believes something -- we could not go from day to day without adopting some default expectations on which we rely.
 Thus, everyone has some kind of vested interest in this debate.
 No viewpoint can avoid legitimate criticism.
 Yet this is an academic environment, where rational criticism is our responsibility.
 Inevitably, some aspect of our beliefs will come under attack in the reading, during a discussion, during one of my (brief!) moments of lecturing, or in the feedback that I will provide to your writing.

 We must give and receive criticism with a goal towards learning.
 It should never be our aim to win the debate for the sake of winning, nor to defend our beliefs because the criticism makes us uncomfortable.
 We can only learn if we turn our critical eye inward, seriously considering the critique provided by others.
-We can only do that comfortably if the assertions that each of us make are given respectfully, thoughtfully, and rationally.
+We can only do that comfortably if the assertions that each of us makes are given respectfully, thoughtfully, and rationally.
 There will be no room in this course for personal attacks, passionate but unreasoned defenses, or any other form of thoughtless statements.

 That said, we must be unafraid to voice our criticisms.
 Each of us should, at some moment or other, say something blasphemous to someone else's ears.
 We should not seek to do so for its own sake, but because we should not fear an honest attempt at skepticism, inquiry, and exploration.
 No legitimate question should be out-of-bounds if we are to cut through the impassioned, often political stances taken in the public discourse on this topic.

 To be prepared for these discussions and debates, reading the assigned material is crucial.
 Don't skim.
 Don't pass your eyes unthinkingly over the words so that you can claim to have "done the reading".
 Read thoughtfully.
 Prepare to poke holes in any simple claims that people (including me) might make.
-I will attempt not to assign overly burdensome volumes of text; in exchange, I expect you to know full well what you're talking about when class begins.
+I will attempt not to assign overly burdensome volumes of text; in exchange, I expect you to know full well what you're talking about when each class meetings begins.

 Writing well will be essential for this course.
 This is the type of material in which it is easy to jumble together a number of complex concepts while saying nothing at all.
 Such writing will be roundly rejected.
 Instead, our mantra will be, be brief, be brilliant, be done.
 To do so, you must think carefully about what you are claiming and how you will support that claim.
 You must then be prepared to work not only at the initial writing, but also the self-editing stages that must follow to produce polished text.